Lutheran Campus Ministry at the University of South Carolina

 Names: Many years ago the university provided us with the names of incoming students who identified as Lutheran, but they no longer do so.
 Can you make sure we have the names and contact information of the students in your congregation who are attending USC or Midlands or another area college?
 We’d love to invite them to join us.

 Meals: On Sunday nights, we gather for dinner after worship.
 Congregations often provide these meals for us, dropping them off between 5 and 5:30 pm.
 Our attendance at these meals is no more than a dozen and it is a great way for students to know they are important to our local congregations.
-We still need meals for the following Sundays: 3/31, 4/7, 4/21,
+Be sure to fill out the “Doodle Poll” to schedule when your congregation will help with meals.

 Invite us: Invite us to worship and to meet with your youth groups or adult forums.